University of Manitoba Students' Union: Businesses and services

-UMSU also operates a number of non-business operations, such as the Gallery of Student Art, which displays art installations created by students; the Grocery Run, which supplies students living in residence with an opportunity to purchase groceries from the local grocery store; and a Food Bank for students.
+UMSU also operates a number of non-business operations, such as the Gallery of Student Art, which displays art installations created by students and a Food Bank for students.

 It also administers a number of scholarships and bursaries, travel grants, as well as providing funding for the student radio station, CJUM-FM (more popularly known as UMFM), and the student newspaper, The Manitoban.

 In 2018, UMSU partnered with Nimbus Learning to provide students with a peer tutoring program.

 Governance

 UMSU has a 5-person elected executive, which includes a president and four vice presidents.
 In 2016, the reported salary for an executive was $37,700 per executive, including benefits.
 The President is responsible for the overall operation of UMSU and serves as the official spokesperson.
 The President also serves on the University Senate and Board of Governors.
 The four Vice-Presidents are each responsible for a different portfolio: